LLNL/maestrowf/docs/Maestro/tutorials.md

 #### Expanding the topology of the workflow

-Now that we've ported our bash/batch script workflow to Maestro, le's explore how easy it is to build on our workflow with Maestro by adding additional steps that depend upon eachother.
+Now that we've ported our bash/batch script workflow to Maestro, le's explore how easy it is to build on our workflow with Maestro by adding additional steps that depend upon each other.
 We will add some dependent steps to do some processing for each simulation (one per parameter combination) and a reporting step for collecting the metrics from each parameter set for a summary report.

 ``` yaml title="add dependent steps to the parameterized lulesh spec"
 description: